phlax/scrambler/README.md

 Running
 -------

-By default, scramble will symlink the packages available into a folder "scramble"
+By default, scramble will symlink the packages available into a folder "scrambled"

+Run with the command:

 ```
 scramble